thomasWeise/aitoa/book/comparing/time/README.md

 This would not be visible in the FE counter, because, well, it is not an FE.
 The same holds for the selection step in an Evolutionary Algorithm (realized as sorting in [@sec:evolutionaryAlgorithmWithoutRecombinationAlgo]).
 Although this is probably a very fast procedure, it will be outside of what we can measure with FEs.
-- A big problem is that one function evaluation can have extremely different actual time requirements in different algorithms.
+- A big problem is that one function evaluation can have extremely different actual time requirements and [algorithmic complexity](http://en.wikipedia.org/wiki/Analysis_of_algorithms#Orders_of_growth) in different algorithms.
 For instance, it is known that in a Traveling Salesman Problem&nbsp;[@ABCC2006TTSPACS; @GP2002TTSPAIV] with $n$&nbsp;cities, some algorithms can create an evaluate a new candidate solution within a *constant* number of steps, i.e., in&nbsp;$\bigO{1}$, while others need a number of steps growing quadratically with&nbsp;$n$, i.e., are in&nbsp;$\bigO{n^2}$&nbsp;[@WCTLTCMY2014BOAAOSFFTTSP].
 If an algorithm of the former type can achieve the same quality as an algorithm of the latter type, we could consider it as better even if it would need ten times as many FEs.
 Hence, FEs are only fair measurements for comparing two algorithms if they take approximately the same time in both of them.